How to Ignore Cache When Refreshing Web Pages in Safari, Firefox, Chrome

 |Camino||Option-Click Refresh button|

-You’ll find some of these force refresh options are the same in the browsers for Mac OS X as they are in Windows and even Linux.
+You’ll find some of these force refresh options are the same in the browsers for Mac OS X as they are in some other operating systems, depending on their browsers of course, including some in Windows and Linux.